-At the bottom left-hand corner of the screen are the advisor and strategic info screen buttons, providing the access to nation's advisor screens and a few informational screens about military units and provinces.
+At the bottom left-hand corner of the screen are the advisor and strategic info screen buttons, providing access to the nation's advisor screens and a few informational screens about military units and provinces.
 Advisors are explained in more detail in the Basic and Advanced Advisors Advisors chapters.
 The following info screens are provided: